Acts of God (novel): Plot

 Throughout the world, people start experiencing brief moments of supernatural power.
 These powers include the ability to control others' behavior, telepathy, precognition, rapid healing of fatal injuries, and very detailed memories of past lives.
 Most people's experiences are very brief, mostly linked to a single incident, however these episodes happen all over the world and begin to happen more frequently.
 Christopher attributes this phenomenon to the fact that people are inching ever closer to that evolutionary step which will bring humanity into its New Age.
 Christopher then reveals that he will help accelerate this process, by instituting a Eucharist.
 This Communion remains a closely guarded secret, only to be revealed when the time is right.
 The communion is said to give people immortality along with great power.

 Decker meets with Christopher to discuss this communion, and points out that giving immortality and power to the Christian Fundamentalists, KDP and the other Jews set against Christopher will be counter-productive.
 He suggests that the best way to keep Christopher's enemies away from the communion is use their own prophecies against them.
 If a mark is required to receive communion, as well as a pledge by individuals to aid Christopher and all of humankind by working toward the New Age, then Christians, Jews and the KDP will avoid taking the mark, and lack the powers, and immortality to continue their subversive behavior against Humankind.
 Christopher decides to show Decker the Communion.
 As they walk, Christopher reminds Decker that Christopher's foster father, Harry Goodman, had developed so-called C-Cells after the discovery of Jesus's blood on the Shroud of Turin.
 He also reminds Decker of Robert Milner's advanced age, yet remarkable health, due to a blood transfusion with Christopher years before.
 Decker correctly concludes that the Communion must consist of the distribution of Christopher's blood among the population.
 Christopher confirms this, and indicates that for the last two years, scientists and technicians have been frantically cloning Christopher's blood, and putting it in medicinal capsules.
 They enter a huge warehouse that was stocked floor to ceiling, wall-to-wall with Christopher's blood.

-The mark of communion was a depiction of the numerals 666, since Christopher's name added up to that value in the Hebrew alphabet, and the intent was to keep Christians and other religious fundamentalists away.
-As the day drew closer to opening up the clinics to the public, these clinics became the targets for Christian protesters.
-These protests grew more violent and when the doors were finally opened, the clinics became the targets of terrorist attacks, apparently by Fundamentalists trying to prevent people from taking the communion.
-Public clamor for the capture and punishment of these terrorists grew until Christopher was forced to take stronger actions.
-Capital punishment was extended to Christian terrorists, and their fundamentalist leaders.
-Other than zealots and terrorists, Christians mostly avoided the clinics.
+The mark of communion is a depiction of the numerals 666, since Christopher's name adds up to that value in the Hebrew alphabet, with the intent being to keep Christians and other religious fundamentalists away.
+As the opening of the clinics to the public draw closer, these clinics become the targets for Christian protesters.
+These protests grow more violent and when the doors are finally opened, the clinics become the targets of terrorist attacks, apparently by Fundamentalists trying to prevent people from taking the communion.
+Public clamor for the capture and punishment of these terrorists grows until Christopher is forced to take stronger actions.
+Capital punishment is extended to Christian terrorists, and their fundamentalist leaders.
+Other than zealots and terrorists, Christians mostly avoid the clinics.